Frequently Asked Questions for BRE-SPAD Program

 Construction and modernization as a primary purpose is not allowable outside of a construction grant and BRE-SPAD is not a construction grant.
 Minor Alteration and Renovation (A&R) can be proposed if well justified.
 Refer to the NIH Grants Policy Statement Section 10.1 for more information on such activities.

-After reviewing instructions for determining this data and no or incomplete data is shown for your institution, it is possible that your institution does not offer doctorates in one or more of the areas specified.
+After reviewing instructions [PDF] for determining this data and no or incomplete data is shown for your institution, it is possible that your institution does not offer doctorates in one or more of the areas specified.
 Please verify this data with your institution.
 All applicants should address eligibility in the required Organizational Eligibility & Commitment Letter which will be included in the application.

-See here for step-by-step guidance for how to find this information in the publicly available National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS).
+See here [PDF] for step-by-step guidance for how to find this information in the publicly available National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS).

 All applications must include a Resource Sharing Plan following the instructions in the SF424 Application Guide.
 Because the scope is limited to Sharing Model Organisms and Research Tools, these areas are not likely to apply to a BRE-SPAD application.
 If so, in the Resource Sharing Plan, explain what is not applicable and why.